ffarham/mentorship-web-app/README.md

 ## Prerequisites
 Install [Node.js](https://nodejs.org/en/download/).
 Run `node -v` in terminal to check if it running.

 Install [PostgreSQL](https://www.postgresql.org/download/).
-Run `psql` in terminal to check if it is running.
-When installing PostgreSQL, ensure the following holds for consistency:
+Amid installing PostgreSQL, ensure the following holds for consistency:
 - Username: postgres
 - Password: postgres
 - Default port: 5432

+ Run `psql` in terminal to check if it is running.